 Food is also offered to senior citizens.
 There are a couple main offerings, as noted below.
 These will depend on donations from the community as well as the work of a number of generous volunteers.

 Meals-on-Wheels is a service for older persons as well as the homebound.
+There may even be pet food or supplies given out as well.
 It was created to ensure these vulnerable individuals have access to proper nutrition to maintain good health.
 It also offers them some form of very basic wellness check ups.
 The Meals on Wheels service is supported by the United Way of Monmouth.

 The Project Paul Home-Delivered Program, which is more commonly known as Meals on Wheels, provides clients a low cost life-giving service.
-It is focused on the homebound elderly who lack transportation, are confined to bed, or that are too frail to cook for themselves.
+It is focused on the homebound elderly who lack transportation or that have pets they need to feed, are confined to bed, or that are too frail to cook for themselves.

 Local Aging Centers and Project Paul partner on a Senior Nutritional Meal service.
 These are offered at senior center and are free to seniors age 65+.
 However, a small donation is always appreciated as it will allow more people to benefit from the program.